University of Technology Sydney

 Criteria:

-This task will enable students to refine and conclude their architectural proposal - Students will respond to both generic and specific deliverables of their Studio, refer to the SUBJECT SPECIFICATION GUIDE relevant to each Studio.
+This task will enable students to refine and conclude their architectural proposal - Students will respond to both generic and specific deliverables of their Studio, refer to the SUBJECT SPECIFICATION GUIDE (Briefing Document) relevant to each Studio.

 In addition, Students will submit their FINAL DESIGN LOG.
-Specific details and requirements of the DESIGN LOG submission will be uploaded on CANVAS
+Specific details and requirements of the DESIGN LOG submission will be uploaded on CANVAS.

 Criteria linkages: